ChiaraBn/CompetitiveProgramming-Unipi/Lecture_08/details.md

         {}
 };
 ```
-The idea is add **+val** at the initial position of every query and then subtract **-val** at the next position after the final one.<br>
+The idea is to add `+val` at the initial position of every query, given by `l`,  and then subtract `-val` at the next position given by `r`. <br>
-In this way, the array A is used for the **prefix sum** upon the temporary vector B, in order to garantee that the answer to the i-th query would just be accessing to A[i].
+To answer the queries it is enough to compute the sum up until the position indicated by the query itself.

 **Time complexity:** θ((u+q) log n) <br>
 **Space complexity:** O(n).